IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/REVIEW.md

 (!) false

 [explanation]
 True.
-Parameters can be passed directly when onvoking an action using the <code>--param</code> flag or indirectly from a file using the  <code>--param-file</code> flag.
+Parameters can be passed directly when invoking an action using the <code>--param</code> flag or indirectly from a file using the  <code>--param-file</code> flag.
 [explanation]

 ---